 Besides being a city of diversity Amsterdam, the city is an architectural wonder in how it is laid out in concentric circles formed by canals surrounding the old city center.
 These canals have a network of bridged roads that cut across them, and these have alleys connecting them to one another.

 If you are interested in visiting museums while you are in Amsterdam, you will not be disappointed.
 The best museums in all of Europe can be found at the border of the canal district.
-If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange which is located in Amsterdam.
-Although there is no wheeling and dealing goes on any longer, the building is now being use as a concert and exhibition hall.
+If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange located in Amsterdam.
+Although there is no wheeling and dealing goes on any longer, the building is now being used as a concert and exhibition hall.

-No description of Amsterdam would be complete without mention of maybe one of it’s most notable residents, Anne Frank.
+No description of Amsterdam would be complete without mention of maybe one of its most notable residents, Anne Frank.
 You can tour the home where the famous author and her family hid during WW-II.
 The museum associated with the house, Museum of Resistance, offers powerful information about the Holocaust.

 If you are an animal lover, the Artis Zoo should be on your itinerary.
 The zoo houses over 6,000 animals living in outdoor natural habitats.
 Be sure to visit the aquarium connected to the zoo to round out your fish and animal excursion.

 The Science and Technology Museum offers both children and adults an opportunity to engage in hours of interactive educational experiences.
 Even if you are traveling with children, this museum is worth a place on your travel itinerary.

 The Floating Flower Market is an absolute must-see experience for a visitor to Amsterdam not only because it is the only one in the world but because it is an absolute must-have olfactory (sense of smell) experience.
 The flower stalls are on houseboats which offer tulips, narcissus, and other bulb and flowers.
 Don’t worry about not being able to take these back to your home, and they are ready for export.